-Tighten the brake of the reel
+Tighten the reel brake

 Triple or single hooks?